 Awarded a Michelin Star in 2007, have the ultimate dining experience at The Kitchin which showcases the very best of Scotland's natural larder.
 Enjoy high quality dishes inspired by the restaurant's philosophy 'From Nature to Plate' which reflects Michelin star chef Tom's passion for putting his own Scottish twist on some classic recipes.
 Sample some of the A La Carte favourites for each season including hand-dived Orkney Scallops, Terrine of Highland Venison, or Roasted Fillet of North Sea Turbot.
 If you have room for dessert, why not try the Calvados crepe filled with apple mousse, accompanied with Granny Smith apple sorbet?

 Let your taste buds be blown away at Restaurant Martin Wishart.
 Situated on the Shore overlooking the Water of Leith, the Michelin restaurant brings the very best of Scottish and French cuisine to life from its seasonal menus.
 If you're a lover of seafood, you will certainly not want to miss the opportunity to sample the fish, shellfish and crustacean tasting menu, and for those who have a sweet tooth, why not try the bramley apple souffle or lemon bergamot cremeux?

 Tuck into the Highlands best regional produce

-Not only does the Highlands boast breathtaking scenery but it is also home to a fantastic food and drink offering.
-From Angus beef and venison, to local fresh seafood, let your taste buds go wild as you sample some of the very best Highland produce on offer.
+Not only does the Highlands boast breathtaking scenery, but it is also home to a fantastic food and drink offering.
+From beef and venison to fresh seafood, let your taste buds go wild as you sample some of the very best Highland produce.